paciorek/future-kubernetes/README.md

 #### Google

-Here is an example invocation to start up a Kubernetes cluster on Google's Kubernetes Engine.
+Here is an example invocation to start up a Kubernetes cluster on Google Kubernetes Engine.

 ```
 gcloud container clusters create \